Internal Masthead Image

 Whether you’re updating a historic home with significant heritage value, or modernising an inner-city warehouse, your renovation can respect your house’s character while also improving its environmental performance.

-We evaluate your existing home and your long-term needs, so we can design seamless solutions that enhance your lifestyle, with a home that meets your needs for many years to come.
+At Sam Crawford Architects in Sydney, we take a holistic approach to making your house more sustainable.
+We evaluate your existing home and your long-term needs to design seamless solutions that enhance your lifestyle and meet your needs for years to come.

 https://samcrawford.wpenginepowered.com/wp-content/uploads/2025/09/SCA-icon.png